atadas10/snowflake-role-based-access/PACKAGE_SUMMARY.md

-# 🎉 Project Complete: Snowflake RBAC Framework
+# 🎉 Project Complete: SnowGuard Framework

 ## ✅ What Has Been Created

-Your complete Snowflake RBAC Framework package is ready in:
+Your complete SnowGuard Framework package is ready in:
 ```
 📁 c:\Users\atadas\Downloads\Eligibility\snowflake-role-based-access\
 ```